 Does the City of Belmont allow Smoking?

 Yes, smoking is allowed on all streets and sidewalks, unless being used as outdoor workplaces or at city-sponsored events.
 Smoking is also permitted inside detached single family homes and their lots (except those used as licensed child or health care facilities), inside individual multi-unit residences and their patio and yard areas which do not share any common floors and/or ceilings with any other units, in owner-designated outdoor smoking areas of multi-unit residences, in any city-designated outdoor smoking areas, inside significant tobacco retailers who prohibit minors from their stores, inside smoking designated hotel/motel rooms and in automobiles.
+Refer to the City of Belmont Smoking Ordinance.

 Where is smoking prohibited?